graphql/graphql-wg/rfcs/SemanticNullability.md

 Criteria score: 🥇

-## 🎯 C. Existing meanings should be retained
+## 🎯 C. Unadorned type should mean nullable

-GraphQL has been public for 10 years and there's a lot of content out there noting that GraphQL types are nullable by default (unadorned type is nullable) and that `!` means non-nullable.
-Our changes should not invalidate this content.
+GraphQL has been public for 10 years and there's a lot of content out there noting that GraphQL types are nullable by default (unadorned type is nullable) and our changes should not invalidate this content.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] |
 |-----------------|-----------------|-----------------|-----------------|-----------------|